 After an injury, a personal injury claim is a path to compensation.
 The defendant is the party who was negligent.
 Their negligence directly resulted in the injury.
 This is what needs to be proven, and a lawyer can help you and your family move forward.

 Whether your injury occurred due to defective products, professional malpractice, vehicle accidents, or other circumstances, it is important to seek legal guidance.
 Insurance companies are experienced in paying out the lowest amount possible.
 With a lawyer on your side, you can get a fair settlement or take the case to court, when appropriate.

 Are you an injury victim in Pennsylvania or New Jersey?
 Call the lawyers at Kardos, Rickles & Hand to learn more about your rights.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.